jesford/tokis-blog/NOTES.md

     {{ post }}
 {% endfor %}
 ```
+Finish copying the Django html linked above.
+Push to GitHub (including the
+database, which I removed from `.gitignore`), pull down to PythonAnywhere, and
+reload.

-Left off tutorial at top of [this page](http://tutorial.djangogirls.org/en/django_urls/).
+Left off tutorial at top of [this page](http://tutorial.djangogirls.org/en/css/).